VonRiddarn/frontend-sandbox/README.md

 * Do not make changes in other peoples scenes unless explicit permission exists.
 * Do not change the default css file (as a result of your scene) PR'ing improvements is fine.
 * Do not change the tsconfig file.
+* Do not import any extra libraries or frameworks - this is for vanilla

 ## 🎊 That's it! 🎊